AJBBB/vB-mTurk-Scraper/README.md

 # vB-mTurk-Scraper v1.1
-Can scrape vBulletin forums for links to mTurk HITS
+Scrapes vBulletin forums for links to mTurk HITs

 Written in: <strong>Python 2.*</strong> (Not 3 Compatible OR Tested)
 <br>